Aymen Mouelhi

-Aymen Mouelhi (born 14 September 1986) is a semi-professional footballer who plays as a centre-back for St Joseph's.
-Born in Spain and raised in Tunisia, Mouelhi represents the Gibraltar national team after becoming naturalised in 2018.
+Aymen Mouelhi (born 14 September 1986) is a semi-professional footballer who plays as a centre-back for Europa.
+Born in Spain and raised in Tunisia, he plays for the Gibraltar national team, having been naturalised in 2018.

 International career

 Mouelhi made his international debut for Gibraltar on 16 November 2018, coming on as a substitute in the 83rd minute for Joseph Chipolina in the 2018–19 UEFA Nations League D match against Armenia, which finished as a 6–2 loss.
 After a particularly impressive performance against Norway which saw the minnows restrict the Scandinavians to only 3 goals in a respectable defeat, Mouelhi went viral after he quipped that he "expected more" of the highly rated Norwegian striker Erling Haaland, who he had been tasked with marking throughout the game.

 Personal life

 Mouelhi is a fan of FC Barcelona, being born in the Catalan capital.
-Outside of football, he works in the tourism industry in Gibraltar.
+He now works as a security guard.